MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/Relational-Database.md

 <p> A <b>communication protocal</b> is a system of rule that allow two or more entities of a communications system to transmit information via any kind of variation of a physical quantity.
 The Hypertext Transfer Protocol (HTTP) is example of a common protocol.
 Protocals are to communcations what programming languages are to computations.</b>

-<p> <b>Remote Desktop Protocol</b> is a proprietary protocol (a communications protocol owned by a single organization or individual) developed by Microsoft, which provides a user with a graphical interface to connect to another computer over a network connection. </p>
+<p> <b>Remote Desktop Protocol</b> is a proprietary protocol (a communications protocol owned by a single organization or individual) developed by Microsoft, which provides an user with a graphical interface to connect to another computer over a network connection. </p>

  <p>
 	<b>Virtual Networking</b>: is primary used for cloud.
 A virtual network is software based.
 It is part of a LAN or WAN that has been sectioned off.
-Virtual networks can have their own security, encryption, login credentials etc.The physical underlay is the physical infrastructure, physical computers, physical routers, physical switches.
+Virtual networks can have their own security, encryption, login credentials etc. The physical underlay is the physical infrastructure, physical computers, physical routers, physical switches.
 Using this physical infrastructure with some specific software enables the virtual network (also called the overlay). </p>

   <p>   <b> vCPUs (virtual CPUs), Physical CPUs, Cores </b>: It's from the server we receive compute power.
 Your primary compute power is from the processor (we also have RAM and cache).
 A quad processing server, within this server there are 4 physical CPUs.
 In more modern times, we also have a cores within that physical CPU.
 Let's say we have 4 cores within the CPU chip.
 Within those cores, typically in a cloud environment, we put vCPUs. x Cores = x vCPU.</p>